Connect Power BI to SQL Server

 Click OK to close the window 6

-We are using the current local Windows credentials for this Connect Power BI to SQL Server demo.
+We use the current local Windows credentials for this Connect Power BI to SQL Server demo.
 If you don’t have permission to access the Server, use another person’s Windows credentials by selecting Use alternative credentials.

 Use current windows credentials to connect 7